libressl/portable/README.md

-If you have checked this source using Git, or have downloaded a source tarball from Github, follow these initial steps to prepare the source tree for building. *Your build _will fail_ if you do not follow these instructions!
-If you do not want to follow these instructions or cannot meet the prerequistes, download a release tarball from https://ftp.openbsd.org/pub/OpenBSD/LibreSSL/ instead.
-Using official release tarballs is strongly advised if you are not a developer.*
+If you have checked this source using Git, or have downloaded a source tarball from Github, follow these initial steps to prepare the source tree for building. _Note: Your build will fail if you do not follow these instructions!
+If you cannot follow these instructions (e.g. Windows system using CMake) or cannot meet these prerequistes, please download an official release distribution from https://ftp.openbsd.org/pub/OpenBSD/LibreSSL/ instead.
+Using official releases is strongly advised if you are not a developer._

 1. Ensure you have the following packages installed: automake, autoconf, git, libtool, perl